Aqueum/HomePointr-back/README.md

   - `vagrant ssh` to SSH into your new box
   - `cd /vagrant` to get into the shared diectory

-the following was originally based on[how-to-use-postgresql-with-your-django-application-on-ubuntu-16-04](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-16-04):
+the following was originally based on [how-to-use-postgresql-with-your-django-application-on-ubuntu-16-04](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-16-04):
 ## Install the Components from the Ubuntu Repositories
 - `sudo apt-get update`
 - `sudo apt-get install python3-pip python3-dev libpq-dev postgresql postgresql-contrib`